Women in Asia: Azerbaijan

+Iran

 The Iranian women's movement is based on the Iranian women's social movement for women's rights.
 This movement first emerged some time after the Iranian Constitutional Revolution in 1910, the year in which the first Women Journal was published by women.
 The movement lasted until 1933 in which the last women's association was dissolved by the Reza Shah Pahlavi’s government.
 It heightened again after the Iranian Revolution (1979).
 Between 1962 and 1978, the Iranian women's movement gained tremendous victories: women won the right to vote in 1963 as part of Mohammad Reza Shah's White Revolution, and were allowed to stand for public office, and in 1975 the Family Protection Law provided new rights for women, including expanded divorce and custody rights and reduced polygamy.
 Following the 1979 Revolution, several laws based on gender discrimination were established such as the introduction of mandatory veiling and public dress code of females.
 Women's rights since the Islamic Revolution has varied.
 About 9% of the Iranian parliament members are women, while the global average is 13%.
 Following the Revolution, women were allowed to join the police and military forces.

 The women's rights movement in Iran continues to attempt influencing reforms, particularly with the One Million Signatures Campaign to End Discrimination Against Women.